creativecreature/pulse/README.md

 is going to create a lot of them.
 I use TMUX with many splits, and I often have multiple instances of neovim running at the same time.
 I don't want the time of my coding sessions to multiply by the number of neovim instances that I have running.
-Therefore, everytime I focus a new instance of neovim, I end the previous session and create a new one.
+Therefore, every time I focus a new instance of neovim, I end the previous session and create a new one.
 I then use a cron to aggregate all of the sessions into a summary.
 The cron is currently not part of this repository.